 Whenever I apply for a visa, the first thing I do is book an appointment.
 Slots are filled fast and there are months when the earliest available schedule is a month later.
 It’s also my way of pressuring myself, LOL.
 Anyway, here’s how to get a schedule.

 You’ll find the complete list of requirements above.
 Put them in the right order (as listed above).

+If your appointment is prior to these dates, you can still submit at the German Embassy.
 Below is the exact address of the embassy:

 The Honorable Consul

 6819 Ayala Ave (cor Sen. Gil Puyat Ave)